 On the other hand, traits that exhibited moderate GCV and PCV with moderate heritability may still respond to selection but would require more intensive breeding strategies such as recurrent selection or population improvement schemes to achieve appreciable genetic gain.
 Traits with lower variability and heritability estimates may be more influenced by environmental effects, implying that direct selection may not be effective for their improvement.

 The overall results suggest that the cowpea germplasm under study possesses ample genetic variability for yield and its associated components, which is a prerequisite for realizing progress through selection.
-These findings are in close conformity with the results reported by Ayo-Vaughan et al., who emphasized the importance of high heritability coupled with high genetic advance in identifying traits amenable to direct selection in cowpea improvement programmes.
+These findings are in close conformity with the results reported by Ayo-Vaughan et al.( mention year), who emphasized the importance of high heritability coupled with high genetic advance in identifying traits amenable to direct selection in cowpea improvement programmes.

 Table 1: Analysis of variance for yield and yield attributing traits in cowpea germplasm lines